OutSystems/docs-product/src/setup-maintain/setup/azure/quick-reference.md

 ### Application Gateways and Public IP Addresses

 Each environment has an **application gateway** with an associated **public IP address**.
 This public IP Address is the entry point to the environment.
-Note that configurations envolving private IP addresses, private-links and private endpoints are not part of the **OutSystems on Microsoft Azure Overview** solution template.
+Note that configurations involving private IP addresses, private-links and private endpoints are not part of the **OutSystems on Microsoft Azure Overview** solution template.

 For example, if you have two front-end servers in your production environment, the entry point of the environment is the public IP address associated with the production application gateway.